missoso/sonic-srv6-uSID-clab/README.md

 ```

 > [!NOTE]
 > Wait until all the containers status is "healthy", it may take a few minutes until they all move from "starting" to "healthy", monitor with "docker ps | grep $container_name" or simply run the "containerlab inspect" in the same directory of the deployment.
-It is possible that even with state = healthy the SwSS container is not yet fully ready so a "config reload" (next steps) will fail, the only solution is wait a bit further
+It is possible that even with state = healthy the SwSS (Switch State Service container) container is not yet fully ready so a "config reload" (next steps) will fail, the only solution is to wait a bit further

 # Step 1 - Deploy SONiC config files